Zcgong/Reactor/README.md

 ### Creating Reactor Functions

 Reactor Functions are creating using ***Reactor(function, [context])***.
-The runs the function immediately.
+This runs the function immediately.
 Within the passed in function, if a Reactor's value is retrieved, the function is registered as dependent on that value and will be re-run when the value changes.

 Reactor Functions can contain any number of Reactors.
 Conversely, Reactors can be used within any number of Reactor Functions.